min-nguyen/min-nguyen.github.io/_pages/about.md

 ---

-<font size="2"> I'm a PhD student in the <a href="https://bristolpl.github.io/">Programming Languages Research Group</a> at University of Bristol, supervised by <a href="https://mengwangoxf.github.io/">Meng Wang</a> and <a href="https://www.turing.ac.uk/people/researchers/roly-perera">Roly Perera</a>.
+<font size="2"> I'm a PhD student in the <a style="color:#d16969" href="https://bristolpl.github.io/">Programming Languages Research Group</a> at University of Bristol, supervised by <a style="color:#d16969" href="https://mengwangoxf.github.io/">Meng Wang</a> and <a style="color:#d16969" href="https://www.turing.ac.uk/people/researchers/roly-perera">Roly Perera</a>.
 My PhD topic investigates the application of algebraic effects to probabilistic programming languages.
 My other interests include functional programming (in particular, Haskell), type-level programming, embedded domain-specific languages, and recursion schemes. </font>
 <br>

 **Research**
 <font size="2"> I'm currently collaborating on research that explores graph-based program slicing techniques for data provenance, i.e. linking dependencies between program outputs and inputs.
-This builds on previous work of trace-based approaches for program slicing [<a style="color:#d16969" style="color:#ff3333" href="https://dl.acm.org/doi/pdf/10.1145/3498668">paper</a>].
+This builds on previous work on a trace-based approach to program slicing [<b style="color:#d16969" style="color:#ff3333" href="https://dl.acm.org/doi/pdf/10.1145/3498668">λ</b>].
 <br><br>

-My main research explored how algebraic effects and effect handlers can be used to improve the design of probabilistic programming languages; most recently, I was working out how abstract operations and effect handlers can be used as a type-safe, modular design pattern for programmable inference [<a style="color:#d16969" href="https://min-nguyen.github.io/files/papers/haskell23.pdf">paper</a>]; before this, I used the same techniques to develop an embedding of probabilistic models as first-class citizens [<a style="color:#d16969"  href="https://dl.acm.org/doi/pdf/10.1145/3547635">paper</a>]. <br><br>
+My main research explored how algebraic effects and effect handlers can be used to improve the design of probabilistic programming languages; most recently, I was working out how abstract operations and effect handlers can be used as a type-safe, modular design pattern for programmable inference [<b style="color:#d16969" href="https://min-nguyen.github.io/files/papers/haskell23.pdf">λ</b>]; before this, I used the same techniques to develop an embedding of probabilistic models as first-class citizens [<b style="color:#d16969"  href="https://dl.acm.org/doi/pdf/10.1145/3547635">λ</b>]. <br><br>
 <!-- This is implemented as an eDSL called <a href="https://github.com/min-nguyen/wasabaye">Wasabaye</a> in Haskell. <br> <br> -->

-Other projects I've led include the application of recursion schemes for the implementation of neural networks [<a style="color:#d16969"  href="https://link.springer.com/chapter/10.1007/978-3-031-16912-0_5">paper</a>]; in particular, I show how neural networks can be represented as fixed-points of recursive data structures, and forward and back propagation as folds and unfolds over these structures.
+Other projects I've led include the application of recursion schemes for implementing and training neural networks [<b style="color:#d16969"  href="https://link.springer.com/chapter/10.1007/978-3-031-16912-0_5">λ</b>]; in particular, I show how neural networks can be represented as fixed-points of recursive data structures, and forward and back propagation as folds and unfolds over these structures.
 <!-- This is implemented as an eDSL called <a href="https://github.com/min-nguyen/catana">Catana</a> in Haskell. -->
 </font> <br>